Army men: Army men in culture

 In 2011, Time magazine placed the army men on their list of 100 most popular toys of all time.
 This cultural phenomenon was represented in Army Men, a popular series of video games introduced by 3DO in the 1990s.
-Green army men were also among the characters in the 1995 Disney Pixar animated film, Toy Story and its three sequels.
-Gummy army men candy are also available.
+Green army men were also minor characters in the 1995 Disney Pixar animated film Toy Story and its three sequels.
+Gummy army men candy is also available.

 Because these toys do not cost much, they are virtually disposable.
 They encourage a variety of creative types of play, because they can be set up in many different ways.
 They are especially well suited for the sandbox, or simple wargames with rubber balls or marbles, which can be rolled or thrown at army men.

 Army men have been banned from schools and daycare programs with zero tolerance weapon policies.
 On one occasion, children were asked to clip the weapons off of plastic army men on display during an elementary school graduation ceremony.
 When Burger King released tie-in toys for the movie Toy Story, the green army men were not featured with weapons, but only the variations of leader, radio operator, minesweeper, and man with binoculars.

 An unusual use for army men was attaching poems to them and scattering them around in a "guerrilla poetry" scheme.
-They have also been the exclusive (albeit stop-motion) actors in a music video featuring an instrumental track by the band Pink Martini.
+They have also been the exclusive (albeit stop-motion) actors in a music video featuring an instrumental track by the band Pink Martini, as well as for use in experimental marine ecology examining habitat selection in the estuarine shrimp, Palaemon macrodactylus.

 The 1972 Stephen King short story "Battleground", and a 2006 episode of Nightmares and Dreamscapes: From the Stories of Stephen King based upon the short story, feature plastic army men who come alive with sinister intentions.

 In Witching & Bitching, a 2013 Spanish horror-comedy film co-written and directed by Álex de la Iglesia, Mario Casas impersonates a thief disguised as street mime.
 Dressed as a green army man, his skin, helmet and uniform are completely painted in the typical bright green color.

 In Heroes of the Storm (2015), a multiplayer video game by Blizzard Entertainment, there are several hero skins with green army men theme.

-More whimsical variations of army men toy soldiers are also available, including figures molded in yoga poses.

 Russian masked soldiers operating inside Ukraine during the 2014 annexation of Crimea by the Russian Federation became known as "little green men" in reference to the green plastic toy soldiers.